dhemery/DHE-Modules/guides/generating-multi-stage-envelopes.md

 <img class="envelope" src="ahr.png" alt="Attack-Hold-Release Envelope" />

 - [Connect]({{ '/guides/techniques-and-variations/#wiring' | relative_url }}):
-    1. A _Stage_ for the attack stage.
+    1. A _Stage_ for the attack stage
-    1. A _Hostage_ for the hold stage.
+    1. A _Hostage_ for the hold stage
-    1. A _Stage_ for the release stage.
+    1. A _Stage_ for the release stage
 - Set _Hostage_ to _HOLD_ mode.
 - To start the envelope at 0V, leave the attack _Stage's_ _IN_ input disconnected.